GitLab Sensor User Guide

 ❌ No

-Glob patterns for repositories to exclude from the included set.
-Uses the same format as include_paths.
+Repositories to exclude from the included set.

 incrementalScan